fbielejec/fbielejec.github.io/_posts/2023-02-27-access-control-in-ink-smart-contracts.md

 What is going on here?
 First we obtain the caller's on-chain address.
-Then we read the hash of the contract' code - if you remember how we [talked about](#problem) how contract instances are created multiple times from just one code - this hash is the address in the storage where the cotract code resides.
+Then we read the hash of the contract' code - if you remember how we [talked about](#problem) how contract instances are created multiple times from just one code - this hash is the address in the storage where the contract code resides.
 In the next couple of lines we call the Access Control (AC) contract and ask whether the caller has the `Initializer` role assigned to him for this particular code hash.
 If not the constructor will panic and the whole transaction reverts.

 There are two other callable methods on this contract: `terminate` and `flip`.
 Similarly to the constructor `terminate` will check whether the caller's account is and Admin of this contract's instance - note that at this point the contract is already created, therefore we talk about an instance and instances have addresses - therefore the *Admin* `Role` is an enum over `AccountId`.
-The `flip` method checks a `Custom` `Role` - as there can be myriad of options they can be encoded in an application specific way using an enum variant with 4 bytes, giving you plenty of options to encode some access emantics that work for your application.
+The `flip` method checks a `Custom` `Role` - as there can be myriad of options they can be encoded in an application specific way using an enum variant with 4 bytes, giving you plenty of options to encode some access semantics that work for your application.
 Here the hex number *0x666C6970* simply encodes the word /flip/ in ASCII code,

 Fantastic, let's now take a look at the actual [Access Control](https://github.com/Cardinal-Cryptography/access-control/blob/master/access_control/lib.rs#L0) contract.
 There are some constant it defines - one is a placeholder for the address of the AccessControl contract itself.
 It is not used in the contract, but it's exported to be used as a dependency.
 Contract that use AC can replace this address in their bytecode once the AC on-chain address is known.
-Consult the [deployment script](https://github.com/Cardinal-Cryptography/access-control/blob/master/deploy.sh#L15) to see how this happens in pratice.
+Consult the [deployment script](https://github.com/Cardinal-Cryptography/access-control/blob/master/deploy.sh#L15) to see how this happens in practice.

 Another constant is the selector for the `has_role`, a method that other contracts call to check if the caller has a given role that allows him or her to execute a given transaction.